 Amounts received specifically for new or upgraded assets should generally be regarded as an investing activity (For the definition of these amounts see Grants, Subsidies and Contributions below; other grants are included in the operating receipts section).
-These Model Statements have adopted the approach that grant funding normally has a significant influence on the investment decision and have classified them as an investing activity.
+These Model Financial Statements have adopted the approach that grant funding normally has a significant influence on the investment decision and have classified them as an investing activity.
+If your Council has loans to community groups these may well be financing activities as far as the group itself is concerned (see definition of financing activities below) but are not normally regarded as being related to the borrowing requirement of the Council, and hence fall within investing activities.